 8.3 What is the best way to reheat tortillas?

-The best way to reheat tortillas is to wrap them in a damp paper towel and microwave for 15-30 seconds.
-Alternatively, you can warm them on a skillet over medium heat for about 30 seconds on each side.
+Wrap them in a damp paper towel and microwave 15–30 seconds .
+Or warm on a skillet for 30 seconds each side .

 8.4 Can I make tortillas without masa harina?